jenishd2/FableFlare/README.md

 - **Learning Appwrite**: Initially, understanding the Appwrite database was difficult due to unfamiliarity with the service.
 - **User Authentication and CRUD Operations**: Implementing user login, signup, and CRUD operations for blogs was a new and educational experience.
 - **Backend Development**: Developing the backend services provided valuable insights and learning opportunities.
+- **TinyMCE Integration**: Incorporating TinyMCE for rich text editing required understanding its API and configuration.

 ## Learnings
 This project was a significant learning experience, offering practical knowledge applicable to real-world projects.
 Key takeaways include:

 - **Production-Level Code**: Writing and maintaining production-level code.
 - **State Management**: Implementing state management using Redux-Toolkit, as taught by Hitesh Choudhary in his "Chai Aur React" series.
+- - **Component-Based UI**: Developing a React application with a modular and reusable component-based UI.
+- **Rich Text Editing**: Integrating TinyMCE for a rich text editing experience.

 ## Conclusion
 Working on this project has been highly rewarding, providing hands-on experience with both frontend and backend development, and enhancing overall understanding of full-stack development.

 Feel free to clone the repository and explore the code.
 Contributions and feedback are welcome!

 # React + Vite